Is your roofing blog performing below par? Do you need an action plan to hit it out of the rough? Tee up your blog for success with these pro tips.

 - Share links on sites relevant to your business, whether that’s Facebook, LinkedIn, Twitter, or Instagram.

-- Add a link to your email signature.
+- Add a link to your blog in your email signature.

 - Promote it in your regular email marketing, like newsletters.